HBN Service Release Notes

 Total number of SF devices created on BlueField Arm

-The following table lists the known issues and limitations for this release of HBN.
+The following table lists known issues and limitations for this release of HBN.

 Reference